-All controlled drugs such as cannabis, ecstasy/MDMA and cocaine are illegal.
+All controlled drugs, such as cannabis, ecstasy/MDMA and cocaine, are illegal.

 Where to find help

 Skills@Library provides academic skills teaching and e-learning support to help you find, use, apply and present the information you need.
-You can attend the drop-in session to speak to a Learning Advisor who can support your academic study and offer advice to help you find, evaluate and manage information for your essays, dissertations or literature reviews.
+You can attend a drop-in session to speak to a Learning Advisor who can support your academic study and offer advice to help you find, evaluate and manage information for your essays, dissertations or literature reviews.
 They can also advise on referencing your work correctly.

-Your school's Undergraduate or Postgraduate Office
+Your school's Undergraduate or Postgraduate office

 International Student Office